 For most of us, ideas come from our own experiences or stories related to us by family or friends.
 Thus, it all begins with our perception.
 It is much easier to feel an emotion by listening to a story being told or read aloud because of the tone and intonation of a person’s voice.
 For example, if an event depicted a scream in a scene, the actual sound of that person screaming could send chills to the bone, whereas if you read “she screamed as the door opened” might not provoke the same chilling reaction.
 Our voice, therefore, must become just as powerful but through the medium of the written word.

-In the upcoming weeks, I will be posting verses from Echoes.
-Within this volume of poetry are five chapters ‘intended’ to tap into your senses as you focus on the following:
+Periodically I will post verses from Echoes.
+Within this volume of poetry are five chapters intended to tap into your senses as you focus on the following:

 Family and Friends – Do you sense the emotion?

 The Beauty of Nature – Do you see what I see?